 Garfield: [muffled] Oh, my poor nose...

-- In Cats & Dogs, with Calico at the wheel, the car comes to an abrupt stop and Mr. Tinkles gets to experience this trope.
+- With Calico at the wheel, the car comes to an abrupt stop and Mr. Tinkles gets to experience this trope.

 - Eight Legged Freaks: One Giant Spider attempts to jump through a shop window, only to smack "face"-first and spread-eagled into the glass, make a groggy noise and slide down slowly with an audible squeal while the people inside stare in disbelief.